niplav/site/qualia.md

 		century, and given the intensity of psychedelic qualia they might be highly relevant in assessing whether progress in qualia has occurred.
+	* __Spirituality__:
 		* __Meditation__: Even though today probably more people than ever in history meditate<!--TODO: source?-->, I suspect that in terms of exotic and high-valenced meditation qualia, humanity might be regressing.
 Meditative qualia require a large investment of consecutive time, attention and mental energy, which I suspect fewer people are willing to invest.
 This might even be inversely linked to economic progress: faster growth rates lead to a larger amount of interest in novelty (counterforce: material abundance frees oneself to investigate avenues of self-actualiazation (or, in this case, self-deconstruction)).
 But the number of contemplative practitioners doesn't have to seem grown with the population, and it would be interesting to find numbers on the amount of monks in the world—and it seems worth noting that only ~5% of Buddhist monks spend most of their time meditating<!--TODO: sources-->.
-		* __Religion__<!--TODO-->
 			* "As mentioned in chapter 7 on the fourth jhāna, at the time of the Buddha, after the monks and nuns finished their alms rounds, they would eat their midday meal, which would be at around ten or eleven o'clock in the morning.
 Then they would “go for the day's abiding”⁹ and meditate until evening.
 Since they had not grown up with chairs, they had the capacity to sit cross-legged for an extended period of time.
 So if they were sitting for multiple hours at a time over a six- or seven-hour period, they were fare more likely to experience a very deep level of concentration.
 By the time they entered the fourth jhāna, their concentration was deep enough that the simile with its white cloth indeed captures the pure, bright mind they were experiencing."
 (Right Concentration (Leigh Brasington, 2015), p.
 180)
+		* __Religion__<!--TODO-->
 	* __Art__: The variety of art available to each individual likely has increased, and I assume that people select art they enjoy, so I believe that there has been large progress in the